marselester/systemd/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/marselester/systemd)](https://goreportcard.com/report/github.com/marselester/systemd)

-This package provides an access to systemd via D-Bus to list services with a low overhead for a caller.
+This package provides an access to systemd via D-Bus to list services (think `systemctl list-units`) with a low overhead for a caller.
 If you find the API too limiting or missing some of functionality, perhaps https://github.com/coreos/go-systemd might suit you better.